0

 1. Establish new SBHCs.

-2. Expand primary health, behavioral health services, including education, intervention, and prevention services for opioid, alcohol, and marijuana, and other substance use disorders, or oral health services offered by existing SBHCs.
+2. Expand primary health, and behavioral health services, including education, intervention, and prevention services for opioid, alcohol, and marijuana, and other substance use disorders, or oral health services offered by existing SBHCs.

 3. Provide support for ongoing operations of SBHCs.